rjshap/AutoSharesAPI/rest-api/private-api/orders/place-order/README.md

 ### Overview

-This POST endpoint enables you to place a new order in ETNA Trader.
+This POST endpoint enables you to place a new order in AutoShares.
 The order is sent in the JSON format to our service which turns it into a new outstanding order that should eventually be fulfilled \(or suspended depending on the type of order and the [order review mechanisms](../../../../administrator-guide/administrators-widgets/bo-order-review/) applicable to this user\).

 There are five required parameters that must be provided in the request: